springfall2008/batpred/docs/faq.md

 ## I changed a config item but it made no difference?

 - You might have to wait a few minutes until the next update cycle.
 Depending on the speed of the computer that Predbat is running on, it can take 1-5 minutes for Predbat to run through.
+You can see the date/time that Predbat last completed a run at the start of the [Predbat HTML plan](predbat-plan-card.md).

 ## It's all running but I'm not getting very good results